azevedolab/sandres/README.md

 Statistical Analysis of Docking Results and Scoring Functions (SAnDReS) https://azevedolab.net/sandres.php
 <P>&nbsp;</P>
+<B>Message posted on January 30, 2021.</B>

+Warning!
+Due to recent changes in the protein data bank, we had to update all programs that we developed.
+The PDB updated information about binding affinity data, and all download python scripts of Taba, SAnDReS, and SFSXplorer do not work anymore.
+I am working on the update of all these programs, and soon I will release new versions.
+Thank you very much for your patience.
+January 30, 2021.
+                                            Prof. Walter F. de Azevedo, Jr.
+                                            I am a free thinker influencing science and technology.
 <P>&nbsp;</P>
 <H2>Citation</H2>
 Please cite the following reference (Xavier et al., 2016) if SAnDReS program was useful.